cloudflare-apps/create-cloudflare-app/README.md

 #### install.json

-This is where all the <a href="https://eager.io/developer/docs/install-json">options are added for the app</a>. <a href="http://install.json.is/">Syntax can be tricky</a>, so be sure to double check it
+This is where all the <a href="https://eager.io/developer/docs/install-json">options are added for the app</a>. <a href="http://install.json.is/">Syntax can be tricky</a>, so be sure to double check it.

 #### Additional notes

-- <a href="https://eager.io/developer/docs/getting-started">Reading the docs</a> tends to help more than you'd think.
+- <a href="https://eager.io/developer/docs/getting-started">Reading the docs</a>
+tends to help more than you'd think.
 - Make sure to prefix any classes and div's with `eager`, like shown in this app.